nirsky/react-native-scaling-example/README.md

 it won't 'exaggerate' when going on the big screen.
 You can also control the resize factor, passing `1` as the resize factor will be like regular scale, and passing `0` will be like no scaling at all.<br/>

-Anyway, enough talking, here are the results after combining scale and moderateScale until your designer is pleased:
+Anyway, enough talking, here are the results after combining `scale` and `moderateScale` until your designer is pleased.

 StyleSheet:
 ```javascript